LattePandaTeam/LattePanda-Win10-Software/BIOS for LattePanda 3 Delta/README.md

 * Change the reading method of the MAC address
 * Add Windows Recovery function, shortcut key F9

-## Optional BIOS
+### Optional BIOS (S70JR120-CN51G-D-ON_PCIE)

-This changes the SATA III lane in M.2 B Key to the PCIe x1  lane.
+Based on the S70JR120-CN51G-D BIOS version, this changes the SATA III lane in M.2 B Key to the PCIe x1 lane .
 So if you want to use the  PCIe signal in M.2 B key slot, please reflash your board with this BIOS firmware.

-### BIOS Information
+#### BIOS Information

 * Build Date:	2022/11/02
 * BIOS Name:	LP-BS-7-S70JR120-CN51G-D-ON_PCIE_20221102163320.bin
 * Checksum:	CF92
 * BIOS Message:	LP-BS-7-S70JR120-CN51G-D-ON_PCIE BIOS Date: 11/02/2022 16:33:20

-###  Update Record
+####  Update Record

 * Change the SATA III lane in M.2 B Key to the PCIe x1  lane

-## BIOS for Ubuntu system
+##  BIOS (S70JR120-CN51G-E)

-To solve the boot loop issue for Ubuntu system on LattePanda 3 Delta, we made some changes to the BIOS.
+We fixed some issues reported by users and added new features to improve stability and usability.

 ### BIOS Information

+* Build Date:	2023/5/9
-* BIOS Name:	LP-BS-7-S70JR120-CN51G-D-UBT-ON
+* BIOS Name:	LP-BS-7-S70JR120-CN51G-E_20230509145749.bin
+* Checksum:	4C00
+* BIOS Message:	LP-BS-7-S70JR120-CN51G-E BIOS Date: 05/09/2023 14:57:49

 ###  Update Record

-- Removed the module in the BIOS that fixed the boot order;
+* Remove the fixed startup sequence to solve the boot loop issue for Ubuntu
-- Add auto-power-on feature(if you don’t need this feature, pls set to default settings by this tutorial).
+* add the Serial Port Console Redirection

+### Optional BIOS (S70JR120-CN51G-E-ON_PCIE)

+Based on the S70JR120-CN51G-E BIOS version, this changes the SATA III lane in M.2 B Key to the PCIe x1 lane .
+So if you want to use the PCIe signal in M.2 B key slot, please reflash your board with this BIOS firmware.

+#### BIOS Information

+* Build Date:	2023/05/22
+* BIOS Name:	LP-BS-7-S70JR120-CN51G-E_ON_PCIE_20230522101644.bin
+* Checksum:	3BB1
+* BIOS Message:	LP-BS-7-S70JR120-CN51G-E_ON_PCIE BIOS Date: 05/22/2023 10:16:44

+####  Update Record

+* Change the SATA III lane in M.2 B Key to the PCIe x1  lane

+### Optional BIOS (S70JR120-CN51G-E-T)

+Based on the S70JR120-CN51G-E BIOS version, this adds the voltage control of the RST pin of the eDP interface.
+If your eDP screen displays monochrome in a cycle, please reflash your board with this BIOS firmware.

+#### BIOS Information

+* Build Date:	2023/05/18
+* BIOS Name:	LP-BS-7-S70JR120-CN51G-E-T_20230518150642.bin

+####  Update Record

+* Add: Advanced->Power Management-> Add GPP_D6 Output Level

+####  How to Set?
+After the reflash, reboot the board.
+Continuous press 'DEL' key to  enter into the BIOS setup, then choose Advanced -> Power Management -> GPP_D6 Output Level: LOW.
+Then save and exit.
+Reboot the board, you eDP screen should work fine now.

-#### To download, please click "Download ZIP"
+### To download, please click "Download ZIP"

-#### How to update the BIOS firmware?
+### How to update the BIOS firmware?

   Please see the tutorial: http://docs.lattepanda.com/content/3rd_delta_edition/bios/